 - Shot Blasting — Our dust-free shot blasters utilize centrifugal force to shoot the surface of your concrete with steel shot.
 Completely contained, this system effectively erases any old coatings or residue in a clean, efficient, and environmentally-friendly manner.

 - Diamond Grinding — This state-of-the-art equipment works in conjunction with shot blasting, helping to open the pores of your concrete and increasing its receptivity to the epoxy coating to come.
 This step allows for much more secure adhesion, offering you a longer-lasting floor system.

 Adapting to a Last-Minute Change and Still Finishing On-Time

 Just as we were about to begin the floor installation process, the product rep informed us that the system was being changed and would now require a 3rd coat.
 We quickly adjusted our plan, and were able to still complete the floor within the promised timeline.

 An epoxy floor system is a versatile flooring option that can be adapted to meet a wide variety of industrial and commercial needs.
 If you have any questions for our team here at Kaloutas, we hope you won’t hesitate to contact us.
 It would be our pleasure to serve you.

-Kaloutas is New England’s premier contractor for commercial & industrial painting, flooring, and related services.
+Kaloutas is New England’s premier contractor for commercial & industrial painting, flooring, concrete polishing, and related services.
 Established in 1987, Kaloutas has become a trusted resource for general contractors, facilities managers, and building owners from Connecticut to Maine.
 Our team prides itself on high quality workmanship, jobs done on time & budget, and tackling complex projects that other contractors don’t have the experience or resources to handle.
 Contact us today for a painting or flooring estimate, or give us a call at 978−532−1414 to learn more.